MGIC Investment Corporation (MTG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for MGIC Investment Corporation (MTG) is $16.19, which is $3.72 above the current market price.
-The public float for MTG is 285.32M, and currently, short sellers hold a 3.76% ratio of that float.
-The average trading volume of MTG on March 14, 2023 was 2.83M shares.
+The average price recommended by analysts for MGIC Investment Corporation (MTG) is $16.19, which is $3.86 above the current market price.
+The public float for MTG is 285.32M and currently, short sellers hold a 3.76% of that float.
+On March 17, 2023, MTG’s average trading volume was 2.92M shares.

 MTG’s Market Performance